FG to announce palliatives for aviation industry next week - Businessday NG

 Sani Aliyu, the coordinator PTF COVID-19, who gave his assessment when he arrived with the Minister of Aviation, Hadi Sirika on an aero contractors flight from Abuja after undergoing the same process at the Nnamdi Azikiwe Airport.

-He said,” The PTF gave aviation….
-Aviation is a highly regulated sector and this is the new normal.
+He said,” Aviation is a highly regulated sector and this is the new normal.
 Things have changed and things have changed because we have a disease killing people.

 Comments are closed.